"She will bear a Son: and you shall call His name Jesus, for He will save His people from their sins."

-It is the Christmas Season.
+It is the Christmas Season once again.
 A time when all over the world those that believe in the birth of Jesus rejoice and celebrate his birth.
 It is also a time when many women are more acutely aware of the loss in their lives because of a child, or children that were denied the right to life because of an abortion.

 Grief, destruction, and regret surround the memory of the child that they did not give birth too.
 It matters not why the abortion took place, whether the woman chose it, was coerced into it, or perhaps had it illegally forced on her; abortion leaves the woman feeling empty and regretful.
 There is nothing joyous to remember about that event in her life.
 It is not something that she can easily and proudly share with others close to her.

 On the other hand, abortion is a long dark night of suffering with labor pain that leaves her arms and her soul empty.
 Her heart is scarred with painful wounds that can only be healed by God Himself.
-It denies the woman not only of the joy that this child would have been, and should have been in her life; but it denies her of the grandchildren, great grandchildren, and generations of children that would have blessed her life, if this child had been allowed to live.
+Abortion not only denies the woman the blessings and joy that this child would have brought into her life; it denies her of the grandchildren, great grandchildren, and generations of children that would have blessed her if this child had been allowed to live.

 The suffering of abortion continues until the Star of Bethlehem appears in our night sky and shines His healing love into our heart.
 The memory of our loss never goes away, but through the miracle of His love, God heals our hurt.
 He finds a way to remold the pieces of a broken vessel that can then be used for His purposes.

-If you are suffering from abortion I pray that you will allow the truth of Jesus Christ to bring healing in to your long night of suffering.
+If you are suffering from abortion I pray that this Christmas you will allow the truth of Jesus Christ to bring healing in to your long night of suffering.

 Copyright 2011 ARM